Bengt Skytte

-Bengt Skytte (1614–1683) was a Swedish courtier and diplomat.
+Bengt Skytte af Duderhof (1614–1683) was a Swedish courtier and diplomat.
 He was a follower of Comenius and proposed a pansophic city, "Sophopolis".

 Early life

 He was the son of Johan Skytte and Maria Näf (Neaf) and brother of Vendela Skytte.

 He matriculated at the University of Uppsala, aged 10.
 In 1629, he, with Schering Rosenhane, accompanied Sir James Spens to court in London, where he was knighted by Charles I of England.

 Skytte was then probably at the University of Leiden in 1629–30; and went on to study at Dorpat (where the university was not founded before 1632!).
 In 1631, he visited the Tsardom of Russia.
 After that, he had two periods of study with Gerardus Vossius, to 1634.

 Courtier and diplomat

 Skytte was appointed chamberlain to Christina, Queen of Sweden in 1633.
 In 1634–5, he was attached to Axel Oxenstierna in Magdeburg, on a mission to Cardinal Richelieu in Paris, and in southern Italy.

 In 1651, he visited Comenius in Hungary; in that year, he was implicated by Arnold Johan Messenius in his confession before his execution.
 In 1651–2, he travelled from Vienna to Istanbul.
 On the way, he noticed analogies between the Hungarian language and the Finnish language.
 This was an unofficial journey.
 While there, he stayed for half a year in the house of a Turk, whose son Yusuf later was a Christian convert under the name of Richard Christophilus in England, as Skytte later testified.

 In 1655, he became governor of Estonia as the Second Northern War broke out.
 In 1656, he urged Charles X Gustav of Sweden to make a defensive alliance with Russia, advice that was taken.
+In 1655–57, Skytte served as the viceroy of Swedish Lithuania.